awesomephant/blog/notes/2020-12-01-herschey-fonts.md

 While these typefaces are available, they only come in an ancient plain-text format.
 Grießhammer wrote the necessary Python to turn this into properly-encoded OTFs (albeit with a stem width of 0) - looks like that's [this repo](https://github.com/frankrolf/hershey-fonts), though it doesn't contain the converted font files.
 Here's [someone else's attempt from 1997](http://paulbourke.net/dataformats/hershey/).

-I'm assuming this material flowed into the [MAD Family](https://www.colophon-foundry.org/typefaces/mad-sans/) from Colophon (especially the three weights produced by repeating the outline), though they don't seem to acknowledge it in their marketing copy.
+*This is speculation from me, Max*: I'm assuming this material flowed into the [MAD Family](https://www.colophon-foundry.org/typefaces/mad-sans/) from Colophon (especially the three weights produced by repeating the outline), though they don't seem to acknowledge it in their marketing copy.